dhruvv90/JSPX/README.md

 # JSPX
-Header-only JSON Parsing Library based in C++
+Header-only C++ based JSON Parsing Library

 ## Introduction

-JSPX is fast and light weight JSON Parser created in C++17.
+JSPX is fast and light weight JSON Parser developed in C++17.

 * Uses STL containers.
 Does not rely on Boost.
 * Supports DOM-style JSON parsing.
 Transforms input stream into DOM tree which can be traversed and converted into desired form.
 Current implementation is <b>read-only</b>.